 MPVs and people carriers to avoid

 MPVs are designed to be versatile, spacious family cars.
 There should be plenty of space for the biggest and smallest family members, and room in the boot for a fortnightly food shop.
 The image of MPVs as the perfect family drive makes it all the more alarming that some are woefully unsafe.

 We report on the cars' Euro NCAP safety results.
 We also consider the safety equipment each car comes with.

 Electronic stability control (ESC) is all but essential for keeping high-ride cars stable while cornering.
 MPVs and people carriers that don't have ESC can be tricky to manoeuvre in emergency situations.
 This means you’ll need to work harder to keep the car in lane, and any last-minute turns could result in skidding and complete loss of control.

 We’ve tested models where ESC is optional, or not available at all, and you’ll find most of those cars among the models we recommend you steer clear off.

 Chances are you and your family will be spending a fair amount of time in your MPV, which is why we look at how much comfort and space you get in every seat in the vehicle.
 We use dummies to measure the exact head and legroom, so if your kids have shot up over the last few months, you know they won’t be hunched in the back.

 We’ve found cars that compromise on quality and comfort.
 These have drab, poorly thought-out interiors that aren’t going to keep anyone happy during a long drive.

-Below are the cars whose poor safety records, dull interiors or poor reliability ratings put them bottom of the heap when it comes to new or used MPVs.
+Below are the cars we've made Don't Buys.
+Poor safety records and reliability ratings as well as dull interiors put them bottom of the heap when it comes to buying a new or used MPV.

 MPVs to avoid